nathgoutam93/dotlog-client/README.md

 - Dotlog helps to connect people around the globe showing off their skills.

-- Dotlog helps individuals and enterprises show their work and progress on their projects, Publicly to everyone or to a small groups of peoples.
+- Dotlog helps individuals and enterprises share publicly to everyone or to a small groups of peoples about the progress they are making on their projects.

 Check out the website: [Dotlog](http://dotlog-f5dc5.web.app/)